junliangma/Data/README.md

-# Synthetic Data in the paper.
+# Synthetic  image datasets in the paper.